newamericafoundation/newamerica-cms/README.md

 psql -d newamerica -c "CREATE USER newamerica WITH PASSWORD '<<PASSWORD>>';"
 ```

-- Updated the DATABASE_URL in the .env file with the Postgres url indicating the password you set.
+- Updated the DATABASE_URL in the .env file with the Postgres URL indicating the password you set.
 Format for URL is postgres://USER:PASSWORD@HOST:PORT/NAME

 - Load your environment variables:
 ```bash
 source .env
 ```

 - Migrate your database:
 ```bash